 Housing Trust Fund Programs The North Carolina Housing Trust and Oil Overcharge Act created the HTF and the North Carolina Housing Partnership (Housing Partnership).
 The purpose of the HTF is to increase the supply of decent, affordable, and energy-efficient housing for residents of the State with low and moderate incomes.
 The Housing Partnership is responsible for developing policy for the operation of several programs within the HTF.
 The Agency staff provides services to the Housing Partnership and administers the HTF programs.
-State appropriations are reported in Non-Operating Revenues (Expenses) in the accompanying financial statements, and include a recurring appropriation that is used to make loans and grants under the HTF programs and a nonrecurring appropriation for the Workforce Housing Loan Program (WHLP).
+State appropriations are reported in Non-Operating Revenues (Expenses) in the accompanying financial statements, and include a recurring appropriation that is used to make loans and grants under the HTF programs and nonrecurring appropriations for the Workforce Housing Loan Program (WHLP).

 The Agency receives funds from the North Carolina Department of Health and Human Services (DHHS) for the Community Living Housing Fund.
-These are reported in Deferred state grants until appropriated by the North Carolina General Assembly (General Assembly), when they are moved to State grants received.
+In October 2022, Session Law 2022-180 established a \$3.8 million recurring appropriation which is reported in State grants received.
+Any funds received in addition to this appropriation are reported in Deferred state grants until appropriated by the North Carolina General Assembly (General Assembly), when they are moved to State grants received.

-Federal and State Programs The Agency administers several federal programs including Section 8, NC Pro Homeowner Assistance Fund (HAF), HOME Investment Partnerships Program (HOME), Community Development Block Grant Disaster Recovery (CDBG-DR), National Housing Trust Fund (NHTF), Housing

-Stability Counseling Program (HSCP), and Hardest Hit Fund (HHF), which represent 79%, 5%, 9%, 3%, 2%, 1% and 1% of federal expenditures, respectively.
+Federal and State Programs The Agency administers several federal programs including the NC Homeowner Assistance Fund (HAF), Section 8, the combined HOME Investment Partnerships Program (HOME) and the HOME Investment Partnerships American Rescue Plan Program (HOME-ARP), and National Housing Trust Fund (NHTF), which represent 46%, 45%, 6%, and 3% of federal expenditures, respectively.
 The Agency receives a fee for administering these programs.
 The HOME program is matched with State funds of up to \$3 million annually as appropriated by the General Assembly.